codemagic-ci-cd/codemagic-docs/content/building/github-checks.md

 ---
 title: GitHub Checks
-description: Report PR build statuses to GitHub as checks
+description: How to report PR build statuses to GitHub as checks
 weight: 9
 ---